Top 50 English Language Films Of 2015

 Every single expression on Charlotte Rampling’s face makes you skip a beat.
 45 Years is a heartbreaking portrayal of a couple who are so in love with each other that they don’t realize how lonely they really are.
 This character study is so serene that even when people want to shout, the time and reality that binds them together just wouldn’t let them shed a tear or two.

 36. The Mend | Director: John Magary.

 The Mend is a terrific first feature.
 It inspects the life of two brothers who are oil & water in a tank of wastewater.
-Josh Lucas in particular is a revelation here.
+Josh Lucas, in particular, is a revelation here.
 His character pisses on random thoughts & wishes to keep himself afloat with a broken laptop & a leather bag.
-His brother on the other hand is in love with a girl who may or may not be the right one.
-The Mend has an energy that shows more life in its mundane, monotonous moments than any other film does in a hour or so.
+His brother, on the other hand, is in love with a girl who may or may not be the right one.
+The Mend has an energy that shows more life in its mundane, monotonous moments than any other film does in an hour or so.
 The energy & intelligent editing shows the power of cinema in transforming similarly themed results into fresh & new packages.
 Also, has one of the best opening scenes of the year.